menezesprerith/menezesprerith/README.md

 - 💬 Ask me about scalable architectures and performance optimization

 ### ⚡ Fun Facts
-- 🎮 Built my first game at age 12
 - ☕ Powered by 3 cups of coffee daily
 - 🌍 Code from 3 different continents
-- 🎸 Play guitar when not coding
+- 🎸 Play keyboard when not coding

 ---